-Goa is invariably considered as the best known tourist destination in India.
-Having been famous for its pristine beaches and dusky nightlife amongst the tourist league across the world, Goa also has many other attractions which is admired by the Indian tourists which includes the Goan beaches with huge traffic, discos, bars and casinos, massage parlors and water sports.
+Goa is invariably considered the best-known tourist destination in India.
+Having been famous for its pristine beaches and dusky nightlife amongst the tourist league across the world, Goa also has many other attractions which are admired by the Indian tourists which include the Goan beaches with huge traffic, discos, bars and casinos, massage parlors, and water sports.

 1. Fontainhas – The Ancient City of Goa